LinuxlasGNUleaf/LotR-TriviaBot/README.md

 # LotR-TriviaBot
 This is a discord bot written in Python 3.
-It utilizes the Discord, Reddit (and Google in the near future) API.
+It utilizes the Discord, Reddit and Youtube Data API.
 The bot features mutliple minigames, including:
 * **LotR - Trivia Game**
 In this game you get asked trivia questions from LotR, the Hobbit, the Silmarillion and the Extended Lore.
 You have four possible answers, your score is tracked.